Image is everything

 Which makes for an interesting user experience.

 Most sites are close to unusable in this state, in my experience of the last three weeks.
 Time and again I’ve found myself turning images back on, reloading a page, then turning them off again in order to find a basic button or instruction.
-Some of the big names who you’d expect to do better, like Basecamp, and Wordpress (2.3 login) are guilty of this.
+Some of the big names who you’d expect to do better, like Basecamp, and WordPress (2.3 login) are guilty of this.
 But most sites have sizable chunks of their navigation, and user interface disabled once images are.

 To tell the truth, in 2008, it’s a shock and a disappointment to find so many sites relying on images for their user experience.
 Even basic things like alternate text is missing on images that are blocks of text at site after site.